dd9jn/rfc4880bis/crypto-refresh.md

 Algorithm numbers are in {{symmetric-algos}}.
 This is only found on a self-signature.

-#### Preferred AEAD Algorithms
+#### Preferred AEAD Ciphersuites

-(array of one-octet values)
+(array of pairs of octets indicating Symmetric Cipher and AEAD algorithms)

+A series of paired algorithm identifiers indicating how the keyholder prefers to receive version 2 Symmetrically Encrypted Integrity Protected Data ({{version-two-seipd}}).
-AEAD algorithm numbers that indicate which AEAD algorithms the key holder prefers to use.
+Each pair of octets indicates a combination of a symmetric cipher and an AEAD mode that the key holder prefers to use.
+The symmetric cipher identifier precedes the AEAD identifier in each pair.
-The subpacket body is an ordered list of octets with the most preferred listed first.
+The subpacket body is an ordered list of pairs of octets with the most preferred algorithm combination listed first.

-It is assumed that only algorithms listed are supported by the recipient's software.
+It is assumed that only the combinations of algorithms listed are supported by the recipient's software, with the exception of the mandatory-to-implement combination of AES-128 and OCB.
+If AES-128 and OCB are not found in the subpacket, it is implicitly listed at the end.

-Algorithm numbers are in {{aead-algorithms}}.
+AEAD algorithm numbers are listed in {{aead-algorithms}}.
-This is only found on a self-signature.
+Symmetric cipher algorithm numbers are listed in {{symmetric-algos}}.

+For example, a subpacket with content of these six octets:

+    09 02 09 03 13 02

+Indicates that the keyholder prefers to receive v2 SEIPD using AES-256 with OCB, then AES-256 with GCM, then Camellia-256 with OCB, and finally the implicit AES-128 with OCB.

-Note that support for version 2 of the Symmetrically Encrypted Integrity Protected Data packet in general is indicated by a Feature Flag.
+Note that support for version 2 of the Symmetrically Encrypted Integrity Protected Data packet ({{version-two-seipd}}) in general is indicated by a Feature Flag ({{features-subpacket}}).

+This subpacket is only found on a self-signature.

 #### Preferred Hash Algorithms